ciordia9/buffett-radar/WEEKLY_RADAR_PROTOCOL.md

 **CRITICAL:** For each step below, **write your findings directly into the relevant sections of the new weekly JSON file** (e.g., `data/weekly/2025-W52.json`).

-### Step 2.0: **NEW** - Load Competing Narratives Framework
+### Step 2.0: **NEW** - Review Intelligence Log

-**Objective:** Orient yourself to the ongoing thesis tracking before gathering new data.
+**Objective:** Orient yourself to evolving ideas and sentiment before gathering new data.

-- **Action:** Read `competing_narratives_2026.json` to understand the two competing theses about Berkshire's 2026 positioning:
+- **Action:** Read `market_intelligence_log.json` to understand:
-  - **Bear Case (Fiorillo):** Tech underexposure will cause continued underperformance
-  - **Bull Case (Socci):** Operating businesses (BNSF, BHE, Manufacturing) position BRK as perfect XLI/XLU sector rotation play
+  - Recent ideas captured from analysts and commentary
+  - Sentiment shifts in the market
+  - Data patterns emerging
+  - Questions being asked
+  - Evolving themes (cash position, Abel transition, sector dynamics, operating businesses)

-- **Mental Framework:** As you gather data in Steps 2.1-2.6, mentally tag evidence as "supporting" or "challenging" each thesis.
-You'll update the framework in Phase 3.
+- **Mental Framework:** As you gather data in Steps 2.1-2.6, stay alert for:
+  - New interesting ideas or perspectives (even if contradictory)
+  - Changes in sentiment or tone
+  - Data patterns that confirm or challenge previous observations
+  - Answers to open questions
+  - Early signals of narrative shifts

 ### Step 2.1: SEC Filings Sweep